hauze-v/web-dev/mdn-css/css-layout/grid/NOTES.md

 You can play around with our layout, changing the footer to only sit underneath the content and the sidebar to span all the way down for example.
 This is a very nice way to describe a layout as it is obvious from the CSS exactly what's happening.

+## A CSS Grid, grid framework ##
+Grid "frameworks" tend to be based around 12 or 16 column grids and with CSS Grid, you don't need any third party tool to give you such a framework - it's already there in the spec.

+Take a look out our example, titled: grid-framework.html

+This has a container with a 12 column grid defined, and the same markup as we used in the previous two examples.
+We can now use line-based placement to place our content on the 12 column grid.